CMSgov/ab2d-website/_pages/query-parameters-v2.md

             <td data-label="_since datetime">2020-02-01T00:00:00+00:00</td>
             <td data-label="_until datetime">2020-02-28T00:00:00+00:00</td>
             <td data-label="Is it valid?">No</td>
             <td data-label="Why?">The _since datetime is before February 13, 2020.
-The job will still run, but the datetime will be replaced with a different value.</td>
+The job will still run, but the datetime will be replaced with the default.</td>
         </tr>
         <tr>
             <td data-label="_since datetime">2020-10-10T16:00:00+00:00</td>